Theethum Nandrum

 Theethum Nandrum is a 2021 Indian Tamil-language crime drama film written and directed by Rasu Ranjith.
 He also edited the film and featured in the lead role alongside Aparna Balamurali, Lijomol Jose and Easan.
 The film was released on 12 March 2021.

 Plot

 Dass (Eesan), Siva (Rasu Ranjith), and Maaran (Sandeep Raj) are burglars who always escape the clutches of the law.
 Dass marries Sumathi (Aparna Balamurali), and Siva is in love with Thamizh (Lijomol Jose).
-One fine day, Sumathi, who is aware of Dass's livelihood is, tells him that she is pregnant and requests him to quit his illegal endeavors.
-Dass doesn’t oblige and secretly continues burglary with his friends and is caught by the police.
-After they are released from jail, they encounter challenges in their lives, with the born child being sick.
-Both the friends lives are in shambles.
-They connect with Maaran and commit one more burglary, but everything goes awry when Maaran double crosses them.
+One fine day, Sumathi, who is aware of Dass's livelihood, tells him that she is pregnant and requests him to quit his illegal endeavors.
+Dass does not comply and secretly continues burgling with his friends, and is caught by the police.
+After they are released from jail, they encounter challenges in their lives, with the newborn child being sick.
+Both friends' lives are in shambles.
+They connect with Maaran and commit one more burglary, but everything goes awry when Maaran double-crosses them.